pratyushjain99/Project4-pratyusj/README.md

 *Mongo* (without the DB) is a command line shell application for interacting with a MongoDB database.
 It is useful for doing simple operations on the database such as finding all the current contents or deleting them.

 Because your web service will be running in the Heroku PaaS (or more specifically, Container-as-a-Service), you can’t run your database on your laptop.
 Rather, you should use a MongoDB-as-a-Service to host your database in the cloud.
-Atlas (https://www.mongodb.com/cloud/atlas) is required because it has a free level of service that is adequate for your project.
+Atlas (https://www.mongodb.com/atlas/database) is required because it has a free level of service that is adequate for your project.

 #### Setting up MongoDB Atlas
 In this project, you are going to us nosql-database-as-a-service with MongoDB Atlas.
 Information about MongoDB can be found here: https://www.mongodb.com/what-is-mongodb

 Getting started:
 1. Create your account.
-Go to https://www.mongodb.com/cloud/atlas and create your own free account.
+Go to https://www.mongodb.com/atlas/database and create your own free account.
-2. Choose Java as the preferred language.
+2. Answer the "Tell us a few things..." questions however you like, but include Java as the preferred language.
-3. Choose the FREE shared cluster.
+3. Choose to create a FREE shared cluster.
-4. Accept the default cloud provider and region and Create Cluster.
+4. Accept the default settings and Create Cluster.
 5. In the Security Quickstart:
  - *How would you like to authenticate your connection?*
  Authenticate using Username and Password.
 Create a MongoDB user name and password (**only use letters and numbers to save yourself some hassle for encoding it later**) -  don't forget these.
 The cluster takes a few minutes to provision, so be patient.
  - *Where would you like to connect from?*
- Choose My Local Environment and add the IP address `0.0.0.0/0`.
-This means your DB will be open to the world, which is needed for the grading purposes.
+ Choose My Local Environment, add the IP address `0.0.0.0/0`, and Add Entry.
+What this IP address means is that your DB will be open to the world, which is required for the grading purposes.
 (You can check this later on the Security tab, IP Whitelist.
 If it doesn't have that IP address, click on Edit.)
- - You can then Finish and Close
+ - Then Finish and Close.
+ - If a popup window invites you to set up "Termination Protection", just "Close".
+(You don't need that for this project.)
 6. Connect to the cluster.
-  a) Click on the 'Connect' button in the Sandbox section.
+  a) Click on the Connect button.
-	b) For *Choose a connection method*; choose 'Connect with your application'.
-Then choose the Driver as 'Java', use version 4.3.
+  b) Select the MongoDB Drivers option, then choose the Driver as Java, use version 4.3 or later.
-  c) Click on the Full Driver Example.
+  c) Select Include full driver code example.
 Click Copy to copy that code stub.
 For now, save that code in a file; later, you'll edit and paste into your application to connect to your MongoDB instance, but don't forget to replace your <password> with your database user‘s credentials (Note that when entering your password, any special characters are URL encoded; that's why a simple password is better here).
   d) You will access this database in two ways:
-	**For Task 0:** Create a simple Java application to demonstrate reading and writing to the database as described in Task 0 above.
+	**For Task 1:** Create a simple Java application to demonstrate reading and writing to the database as described in Task 0 above.
-  **For Task 2:** Create your dashboard.
+  **For Task 1:** Create your dashboard.

 The sample code in the Quick Start guide shows how to access the database.
 You can access this cloud-based MongoDB database from your laptop as well as from Heroku.